 Non-traditional Sleep Apnea Treatment

-How Myofunctional Therapy can Help with this Condition
+How Myofunctional Therapy may Help with this Condition

 Benefits of a Non-Traditional Sleep Apnea Treatment

-Myofunctional therapy helps by providing a series of proven exercises designed to strengthen and re-pattern these muscles with the goal of reducing the number and severity of breathing stoppages a patient experiences during sleep.
+Myofunctional therapy helps by providing a series of proven exercises designed to strengthen and tone these muscles, often improving the quality of sleep and sleep apnea scores.

 While I’m not a medical doctor or a sleep specialist, I am a specialist in the function of facial muscles and the methods used to re-train and strengthen them.
 If you believe you may have sleep apnea, your first step is to meet with a qualified physician, preferably one who specializes in sleep disorders.
 After that, consider myofunctional therapy as a great adjunct to whatever treatment regimen your doctor prescribes.